Tutorial

 Step 1: Start with Free for basic SSH work

-SSH chat, the default command catalog, command history, and up to three saved servers.
+Free includes SSH chat, the default command catalog, command history, and up to three saved servers.

-People trying the app, one or two personal servers, or simple checks like pwd, df -h, and short Docker snapshots.
+Who this fits: people trying the app, one or two personal servers, or simple checks like pwd, df -h, and short Docker snapshots.

 Use Free until you feel a real workflow limit, not because a paywall exists.